-Firstly, Usana Essentials Multivitamin is a dietary supplement containing minerals, inositol, choline bitartrate, n-acetyl l-cysteine, alpha lipoic acid, coenzyme Q10, turmeric extract, lutein, lycopene, chromium and b-vitamins, among others.
+Firstly, Usana Essentials Multivitamin is a dietary supplement containing minerals, inositol, choline bitartrate, n-acetyl l-cysteine, alpha lipoic acid, coenzyme Q10, turmeric extract, lutein, lycopene, chromium and B-vitamins, among others.
 The company recommends you take six capsules per day, which supposedly supports overall health and wellness.
+Though it will not necessarily help you lose weight, it may support overall nutrition critical to the dieter.
 The pills are in a blister pack, making it easy to take along anywhere.

 The supplement, introduced as a dietary aide around 1992 by Usana Health Sciences, appears to contain natural ingredients, a good start.
-You can visit the customer service area and purchase the product on the official website or shop through outside retailers.
+You can purchase the product on the official website or shop through outside retailers.
 We like that we found some favorable comments and that the company has been in business for two decades, but read on…

 The first concern about Usana Essentials Multivitamin ingredients is dieter’s are saying they don’t work.
 “This product is sold at a higher price than the competition,” said our Research Editor.
 “The user needs to see some benefit to paying more and, in this case, it doesn’t appear they do.”